miklevin/MikeLev.in/_posts/2025-04-10-google-search-console-api-python.md

 shows sudden upward movement.
 And so, we will be joining all 4 of our dataframes and adding a linear regression coefficient slope column like so...

-Okay, here's the updated continuation of the article, incorporating the final script you provided and explaining the trend analysis section.

 ## Top Movers & Shakers Directional Trending

 Now you may be asking why go through all the trouble of downloading 4 individual days of GSC data when you could have just given a date-range starting from 3-days prior to the first day that has data.
 The answer is that we now have enough *granular* per-day data to do trend-lines!
 If you're an Excel wonk, that's sparklines to you.
 And if you're a stats geek, that's enough to calculate the linear regression coefficient slope.
 A steep positive slope shows sudden upward movement.
 And so, we will be joining all 4 of our dataframes and adding a linear regression coefficient slope column.